GabrielMcHugh/first-angular-app/README.md

 - @Injectable
     - Decorator which tells Angular that a class is includes dependencies in its constructor
     - Isn't needed to be declared in the Component class because it is already included internally
+### Displaying Data and Handling Events
+- Property Binding and Attribute Binding
+    - one way
+    - Dom is a tree of objects vs HTML is a markup language representing the DOM in text
+    - 1 to 1 mapping of html and DOM properties
+    - Property binding targets the DOM
+    - to target html we use `[attr.colspan]` colspan being an example
+- Class Binding
+    - Can bind conditional classes by specifying `[class.btn]="{{ condition }}` (btn being an example class)
+- Style Binding
+    - Similar to class binding
+    - Applies inline styles based on condition e.g. `[style.backgroundColor]="isActive ? 'blue' : 'white'"`
+- Event Binding
+    - $event
+    - Event Bubbling.
+Event will apply for all surrounding parent elements in html